rust-embedded/rust-raspberrypi-OS-tutorials/15_virtual_mem_part3_precomputed_tables/README.md

 ffff00000001000c: 00 00 00 00
 ```

-Both times, the `movabsq` instruction gets emitted.
+Both times, the `movabs` instruction gets emitted.
 It means that the address is put into the target
 register using hardcoded `immediate values`.
 PC-relative address calculation is not used here.
 Hence, this code would return the `absolute` address in both cases.
 Which means in the second case,
 even when the binary would be loaded at `0x8_0000`, the return value would be